AA90416/rpm-repos/README.md

 ####About

-This GitHub project provides an RPM repository of custom installation packages created for my production use.
+This GitHub project provides an RPM repository of custom installation packages created for production use.

 ####Available Repos